Baltimore Improv Group's interview and comedy show BIG Time was named Best Improv Show by Baltimore magazine.

-Tell us all about show.
-How might you describe it to someone who knew nothing about improv?
+Tell us all about BIG Time.
+How might you describe the show to someone who knew nothing about improv?

 Sometimes the inspiration is obvious and direct but sometimes what inspires the players comes from way out in left field.
 Sometime the inspiration comes from the weird way I ask questions.